Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Results

-Observing the performance of the ant colony at the end of the evolutionary process, pheromone paths seem to emerge and form attractors and trails with higher pheromone concentration resulting from a combination of optimized movement trends while sensing pheromone, the evaporation constant of the pheromone, and the evolutionary pressure of the fitness metric towards the pattern explore-get food-return food to nest.
+While observing the performance of the ant colony especially at the end of the evolutionary process, pheromone trails emerge and form attractors with higher pheromone concentration.
+This results from a combination of the evolutionary pressure of the fitness metric towards the pattern: \texttt{explore, get food, return to nest}, as well as the optimized actions which includes sensing the pheromone and exploiting the pheromone dynamics (evaporation and diffusion).
 This resembles the actual behaviour of ant colonies observed in nature.